This accessibility statement applies to the website www.localdigital.gov.uk.

 This statement was prepared on 23 September 2020.
 It was last reviewed on 28th September.

-This website was last tested on 28th September.
-The test was carried out by our internal website manager.
+This website was last tested on 2 December 2021.
+The test was carried out by an external auditor.